flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/05_takeoff-climb-cruise.md

         - Armed: NAV (navigation guidance according to HDG knob)
     - __Autopilot__, Flight Director, Autothrust:
         - Autopilots are off
-        - Flight Director 1 and 2 are ON
+        - Flight Director is ON
         - A/THR (Autothrust) is armed (not active yet)

     Vertical and lateral guidance are **only shown** via Flight Director, as we have not turned on the __Autopilot__ yet and need to be followed manually by the pilot.